 Housing and Residence Life is committed to fostering engaging residential communities where students will learn and grow as they pursue their academic degrees.
 We are also committed to creating environments that follow best practices regarding community health during the ongoing COVID-19 pandemic.
-Below are responses to some important questions you may be asking about what to expect when you join us on campus this fall.
+Below are responses to some important questions you may be asking about what to expect when you join us on campus.

 What physical differences will I see when I arrive?